-20 apartments for rent in Portland, Louisville, KY
+20 apartments for rent near Portland, Louisville, KY

 The rich historical heritage of Portland, Louisville’s oldest neighborhood, makes it a one-of-a-kind site.
 Dating back to the city’s origin in 1811, Portland has played a key role in the development of Louisville and the United States.